Can Austin stay weird despite the bombs that keep exploding?

 The package shipped via FedEx came from Austin and was heading back to an Austin address, but authorities have not divulged details about where it was going.

 "For us, it's personal.
 This is our home," Police Chief Brian Manley said Tuesday.
-He noted that many crime statics still rank Austin among the nation's safest cities.
+He noted that many crime statistics still rank Austin among the nation's safest cities.

 "We're facing a big challenge, and we will get through this," Manley said.
 "We don't want to lose, in the middle of all this, that we're still a safe city."